R. J. Reynolds Tobacco Company: Headquarters buildings

-In September 1977, R.J.
-Reynolds Industries moved the first of 1200 headquarters employees into the not-yet-completed, $40 million, 519,000-square-foot glass and steel World Headquarters Building being built across Reynolds Boulevard from the Whitaker Park plant.
+In September 1977, R. J. Reynolds Industries moved the first of 1200 headquarters employees into the not-yet-completed, $40 million, 519,000-square-foot glass and steel World Headquarters Building being built across Reynolds Boulevard from the Whitaker Park plant.
 At the same time, the company had plans for a new skyscraper downtown.

 The current headquarters, the RJR Plaza Building, is 16 stories tall and was completed in 1982 adjacent to the original 1929 Reynolds Building.
 The tobacco company moved its headquarters to RJR Plaza in 1982, and the 1929 building continued to be used for some company offices until 2009; the older building stood vacant until new owners in 2014 began the process to convert it to a hotel.

 With the parent company (renamed RJR Nabisco in 1985 after merging with Nabisco) planning to move its headquarters to Atlanta in September 1987, the company donated the World Headquarters Building to Wake Forest University in January 1987, and in July of that year, the company voted to move its Planters-Life Savers division to one-third of that building.
 In May 1999, BB&T bought what was then called the First Union Building for $2.5 million from Aon Consulting Inc., which moved about 400 employees to the former headquarters building which was called University Corporate Center.
 In 2010, the building's tenants were Aon, BB&T, and PepsiCo.
 On November 1 of that year, Pepsi announced 195 new jobs and a $7.5 million expansion of University Corporate Center, with BB&T moving two of its operations to Reynolds Business Center.
 Aon and Pepsi remained the primary occupants in 2015.

 Other facilities

+The Ziglar Sheds, Buildings 82 and 83 on East 25th Street in Winston-Salem, were built in the 1920s, the first warehouses built for tobacco storage according to company specifications, and sold in 1992.
+In 2024 they were being considered for the National Register of Historic Places.

-R.J.
-Reynolds' largest plant, Tobaccoville, a 2-million-square-foot (190,000 m2) facility constructed in 1986, is located in the town of Tobaccoville, North Carolina near Winston-Salem.
+R. J. Reynolds's largest plant, Tobaccoville, a 2-million-square-foot (190,000 m2) facility constructed in 1986, is located in the town of Tobaccoville, North Carolina near Winston-Salem.

-Macon manufacturing, located in Macon, Ga., resides in a 1.4-million-square-foot (130,000 m2) facility built in 1974.
+Macon manufacturing, located in Macon, Georgia, resides in a 1.4-million-square-foot (130,000 m2) facility built in 1974.
 This manufacturing plant was formerly known as Brown & Williamson, which was purchased by Reynolds and eventually closed in 2006.

-R.J.
-Reynolds has a tobacco-sheet manufacturing operation in Winston-Salem.
+R. J. Reynolds has a tobacco-sheet manufacturing operation in Winston-Salem.
 The sheet manufacturing operation in Chester, Virginia, was closed in 2006.
 Also, there are leaf operations in Wilson, North Carolina; tobacco-storage facilities in Blacksburg, South Carolina, and Richmond, Virginia; and a significant research-and-development facility in Winston-Salem.

 A manufacturing plant in Puerto Rico was closed in 2010.
-Among these facilities, R.J.
-Reynolds employs approximately 6,800 people.
+Among these facilities, R. J. Reynolds employs approximately 6,800 people.

-R.J.
-Reynolds' subsidiary, "R.J.
-Reynolds Tobacco Foreign Sales Corporation" is established in the British Virgin Islands to minimize its tax liability.
+R. J. Reynolds's subsidiary, "R. J. Reynolds Tobacco Foreign Sales Corporation", is established in the British Virgin Islands to minimize its tax liability.